Setting Up Dev Environment with Webpack 3

 User are impatient.
 Majority would leave a resource if it failed delivering the core user experience in 1-3 seconds.
 Today when mobile overtakes fixed Internet access you need to think of how the app loads on a low bandwidth, what images must requested on what devices, how stylesheets and JavaScript are cached e.t.c.
 Fortunately there a number of amazing tools such as PageSpeed Insights, WEBPAGETEST, Pingdom Website Speed Test.
 So you can find out what’s wrong with your app in terms of web-performance.

-Automated CSS Regressive Testing in Practice
+Automated CSS Regression Testing in Action: A Developer’s Guide

 CSS